swath1pen/build_page/README.md

 ├── index.html
 └── README.md
 ```
-1. **Replace file in /main with your CAD .pdf file named <build>_CAD.pdf**
+1. **Replace files in /main with your CAD .pdf file named <build>_CAD.pdf and your your Part List .xlsx file named <build>_partlist.pdf**
-   These file must be in local and in your git page in the /main directory.
+   These files must be in local and in your git page in the /main directory.

-2. **Replace file in /main with your Part List .xlsx file named <build>_partlist.pdf**
+2. **Replace image file in /main/src/assets with build.png file**
-   These file must be in local and in your git page in the /main directory.

 3. **Change content links for your build in main/src/components/section/Home.jsx**
    - Edit content lines 12 and 16 - Build title and description.